cryoz/K1_tenso_manual/README_ENG.md

 ### 5.4 Auto Z-Offset calculation with load cells probe and any BLTouch/Microprobe/Cartographer probe (!
 BETA !)

-For this functionality we had to patch the clipper to allow multiple probes to work simultaneously, as well as write a plugin (`lc_auto_z_offset.py`) for the klipper with GCODE command to determine Z-Offset.
+For this functionality we had to patch Klipper to allow multiple probes to work simultaneously, as well as write a plugin (`lc_auto_z_offset.py`) for Klipper with GCODE command to determine Z-Offset.
 To enable this feature you need to use the [multiprobe](https://github.com/cryoz/klipper/tree/multiprobe) branch from the modified mainline klipper repository.

 Required config: